Pankaj2k01/MiniCrm/README.md

 ## 📦 Support

-For support, email [your-email@example.com] or create an issue in the GitHub repository.
+For support,create an issue in the GitHub repository.

 ---